hemantaph/gwsnr/docs/index.rst

 :red:`gwsnr` : Efficient :red_first:`Gravitational`-:red_first:`Wave` :red_first:`Signal`-to-:red_first:`Noise` :red_first:`Ratio` Calculator
 ------------------------------

 ``gwsnr`` is a Python package for rapid and accurate gravitational-wave (GW) Signal-to-Noise Ratio (SNR) calculation, essential for population simulations and hierarchical Bayesian inference with selection effects.
-It delivers a **speed-up of over 10,000x** compared to traditional methods, while maintaining an **accuracy greater than 99.5%**.
+It delivers a **speed-up of over 5,000x** compared to traditional methods, while maintaining an **accuracy greater than 99.5%**.

-The package overcomes computational bottlenecks using advanced interpolation, Just-in-Time (JIT) compilation, and parallel processing.
-It provides flexible backends to optimize performance on different hardware, with a ``numba`` backend for multi-core CPUs and a ``jax`` backend for GPU acceleration.
+This package eliminates computational bottlenecks through sophisticated interpolation techniques, Just-in-Time (JIT) compilation, and parallel processing.
+It offers multiple optimized backends tailored for different hardware configurations: a ``numba`` backend for multi-threaded CPU performance and ``jax`` and ``mlx`` backends for GPU acceleration.

 With a simple API, ``gwsnr`` integrates easily into existing workflows.
 It is used by the ``ler`` package (`see ler documentation <https://ler.readthedocs.io/en/latest/>`_) for simulating lensed and unlensed GWs, allowing researchers to incorporate fast SNR computations with minimal overhead.

-For a detailed technical overview, see the :doc:`Summary` section and browse the topics under :blue:`CONTENTS` in the sidebar or the top-left menu on mobile.
+For a detailed technical overview, see the :doc:`Summary` section and browse the topics under :blue:`CONTENTS` in the sidebar (or top-left menu) on your web-browser.

 Quick Start